 - Super Paradise Beach: This is a very popular beach known for having great sand and beautiful waters.
 Head over to this beach early if you want to secure your spot before the crowds arrive!

 - Ornos Beach: This is a quieter beach that is also family friendly.
-It’s located in a bay with great views and many beach activities.
+It’s located in a bay with great views, turquoise waters, and many beach activities.
 A nice alternative to the more lively beach options above.

 Note, there are more beaches on the island, and you can find a full listing here!